terrytay/tp/docs/DeveloperGuide.md

  ## 2.1 Scheduling Tasks
  ### 2.1.1 Implementation
- Inorder to schedule tasks based on the user's requirement a separate SchedulableTask class was created.
+ In order to schedule tasks based on the user's requirement a separate SchedulableTask class was created.
  The user's requirements (Name, Time to complete it, Deadline) are captured for each of the tasks to be scheduled.
  The requirements captured are stored in the SchedulableTask object.
  Then, the TaskScheduler finds the optimum schedule based on the user's requirements using the EDF